Ivelet

 Ivelet is a hamlet in the Yorkshire Dales, North Yorkshire, England about a mile west of Gunnerside in Swaledale.

+Toponymy

+The Survey of English Place-Names claims Ivelet derives from "Ifa's slope", similar to Ivinghoe.
+However, it is also speculated the name may derive from "idhe" and "læghe" in Old Swedish, meaning "timber from yew" and "camp" respectively.

+Ivelet Bridge

 Ivelet Bridge crosses the River Swale near Ivelet.
 Dating from the late 16th century, the bridge has been designated a Grade II* listed structure.

 A coffin stone is set into the verge on the north side of the bridge for pall bearers to rest with a coffin on their way from Muker to the church at Grinton.
 The coffin stone is itself a Grade II structure.

 The bridge is featured in the British television series All Creatures Great and Small, in the episode "Call of the Wild".